MapColonies/telemetry/src/semanticConventions/README.md

 * Support Javascript & Typescript.

 > [!IMPORTANT]
-> Key information users need to know to achieve their goal.

-:musical_note:
-[!IMPORTANT]
-If OpenTelemetry already defined a value as part of their semantic conventions, use that and do not define a new one
+> If OpenTelemetry already defined a value as part of their semantic conventions, use that and do not define a new one

 ## example
 Below are short examples of schema definition and domain.json files.